dawaltconley/header/README.md

 <!-- TODO needs better documentation -->

 The `dist/header.css` file contains minimal styles that can be used without Scss.
-However you can customize things easier with the `style` mixin.
+However you can more easily customize things with the `style` mixin.

 ```scss
 @use '@dawaltconley/header-basic/header';